 AWS Solutions Architect – Associate (Feb 2018) Exam Resources

-- Udemy AWS Certified Solutions Architect Associate Exam Mastery 2018 – Covers the exam topics in detail, is extensive, scenario based practice questions and visual aids.
+- DolfinEd Udemy AWS Certified Solutions Architect Associate Exam Mastery 2018 – Highest rated AWS course which covers the exam topics in detail, is extensive, scenario based practice questions and visual aids.

 - Braincert AWS Solutions Architect – Associate (Feb 2018) Practice Exams, which provide extensive scenario based questions

-- I have limited 60% OFF discount coupons for Udemy AWS Solutions Architect – Associate (Feb 2018) Practice Exams
+- Udemy AWS Solutions Architect – Associate (Feb 2018) Practice Exams

-- Signed up with AWS for the Free Tier account which provides a lot of the Services to be tried for free with certain limits which are more then enough to get things going.
-Be sure to decommission anything, if you using any thing beyond the free limits, preventing any surprises 🙂
+- Signed up with AWS for the Free Tier account which provides a lot of the Services to be tried for free with certain limits which are more than enough to get things going.
+Be sure to decommission services beyond the free limits, preventing any surprises 🙂

 - Also, use QwikLabs for introductory courses which are free